PierreBeylard/fast_api_bootstrap/README.md

 Components bootstraps

 ## base html :
-Main Jinja template with common code used in each different website pages.
+Main Jinja template with common code used in each different website pages. <br />
-Jinja template uses {% block head %}{% end block %}, {% block page_content %}{% endblock %}
+Jinja template uses {% block head %}{% end block %}, {% block page_content %}{% endblock %} <br />
-and {% block scripts %}{%endblock %} to insert contents from a child HTML.
+and {% block scripts %}{%endblock %} to insert contents from a child HTML. <br />
-Use {% include 'include/sidebar.html' %} to include another HTML file.
+Use {% include 'include/sidebar.html' %} to include another HTML file. <br />

 ## page.html
-{% extends "base.html" %} tells the template engine that this template “extends” another template, the base.html The{{ super() }} makes sure to load the parent contents
+{% extends "base.html" %} tells the template engine that this template “extends” another template, the base.html <br />
+ The{{ super() }} makes sure to load the parent contents

 ## twoforms :
-Line 14–16: Jinja’s if-statement to show the result.
+Line 14–16: Jinja’s if-statement to show the result. <br />
 By using {{variable}}, we show the value sent from the app/twoforms.py file.

 Same concept apply for accordion

 ## Global information :
-If new pages are created :
+If new pages are created : <br />
- Uupdate templates/include/sidebar and templates/include/topnav.
+ Uupdate templates/include/sidebar and templates/include/topnav. <br />
 Allows us to add this pages in the navbar and side bar